cor215/WiFind2017/README.md

 |TOMPKINS         |    $21,554|

 # Statistical Test Results
-To test our initial research question, two statistical test were performed on four groups of data: 1) raw normalized counts, 2) log transformed normalized counts, 3) raw normalized counts factoring for building height, and 4) log transformed normalized counts factoring for building height.<br />
+To test our initial research question, two statistical test were performed on four subgroups of our data: 1) raw normalized wifi counts, 2) log transformed normalized wifi counts, 3) raw normalized wifi counts factoring for building height, and 4) log transformed normalized wifi counts factoring for building height.<br />

-A t-test was performed on the log transformed normalized counts.
-Raw counts were log transformed to meet the t-test assumptions of normality.
-A Mann-Whitney test was performed on the raw normalized counts to account for the non-normal distribution of our raw normalized counts.
+A t-test was performed on the log transformed normalized wifi counts.
+Raw normalized wifi counts were log transformed to meet the t-test's assumption of normality.
+A Mann-Whitney test was performed on the raw normalized wifi counts to account for the non-normal distribution of our raw normalized wifi counts.
 All test were performed for both open and private networks in low-income census block groups vs. non-low-income census block groups.<br />

 ## Research Question
-Is there a difference in wifi density between public housing projects (low income census block groups) and their adjacent non-public residential neighborhoods (non-low-income census block groups)?
+Is there a difference in wifi density between public housing projects (low-income census block groups) and their adjacent non-public residential neighborhoods (non-low-income census block groups)?

 ### Results:
 |Test |Wifi Status| Data Subset |Factoring for Building Height |Statistic |p-value |